 The first step is to calculate the cash flow of each project.
 For a detailed explanation of how to perform the calculation, see CFI’s Ultimate Cash Flow Guide.

-The next step is to take the difference between the cash flows of each project and compare them to see which generate more economic profit.
+The next step is to take the difference between the cash flows of each project and compare them to see which generates more economic profit.

 As you can see, Project #2 generates a positive economic profit, relative to Project #1.
 Learn more in CFI’s Financial Modeling Courses.

 Thank you for reading this guide to understanding accounting profit vs economic profit.
 CFI’s mission is to help anyone become a world-class financial analyst.
 These additional CFI resources will be helpful: